Published: January 7, 2021

-The Supersonic will set you back around £300 and the Corrale is £400.
+Without this the Supersonic hairdryer would have cost around £300 and the Corrale straightener £400.

 After using and trying them both for myself, I can honestly say they are worth the price but there are few drawbacks you should know…